CalfCrusher/WPHunter/README.md

 ### TODO

-.Adding more dorks for CVE
+.Add more dorks for CVE

+.Add more CVE to checkvuln() function

 ### Disclaimer